-Project Location Location Details Timeframe Completed projects or currently underway: A1 upgrade at Lobley Hill Gateshead Upgrade of two junctions to include new parallel road links between the junctions and three lanes in each direction.
+Project Location Details Timeframe Completed projects or A1 upgrade at Lobley Hill Gateshead Upgrade of two junctions to include new parallel road links between the junctions and three lanes in each direction.
 Construction commenced in summer 2014 and was completed in summer 2016.
 Morpeth Northern Bypass Morpeth, Northumberland 3.8 km of new single carriageway road.
 Construction commenced in spring 2015 and was completed in April 2017.
 A1 Leeming to Barton North Yorkshire 12 mile section of dual carriageway to be replaced with a new three lane motorway.
 Construction commenced in 2014 and completed in 2018.
 A19 Silverlink junction improvements North Tyneside Upgrading of A19/A1058 junction to provide a three level interchange.
 Construction commenced in 2016.
 Completion by March 2019.
-Planned projects or pro pjects yet to commence: A1 dualling in Northumberland Northumberland Upgrade 13 miles of existing single carriageway to dual carriageway between Morpeth and Felton and Alnwick and North Charlton.
+International Advanced Manufacturing Park (IAMP) South Tyneside and Sunderland Development of manufacturing site on 100 hectares of land to the north of the Nissan car manufacturing plant.
+Phase One underway Planned projects or pro pjects yet to commence: A1 dualling in Northumberland Northumberland Upgrade 13 miles of existing single carriageway to dual carriageway between Morpeth and Felton and Alnwick and North Charlton.
 Construction could start in 2020 (Morpeth to Felton) and 2023 (Alnwick to North Charlton).
 A19 Testos and Downhill junction improvements South Tyneside It is planned to raise the A19 above the A184 on a flyover.
 Construction could start in 2019 and be complete by 2021.
-International Advanced Manufacturing Park (IAMP) South Tyneside and Sunderland Development of manufacturing site on 100 hectares of land to the north of the Nissan car manufacturing plant.
-Development Consent Order expected to be submitted in 2018.

-Project Location Details Timeframe A66 dualling North Yorkshire, County Durham and Cumbria Upgrade 15 miles of existing single carriageway to dual carriageway between A1(M) at Scotch Corner and M6 at Penrith.
-Announcement made in 2016 Autumn Statement.
-No dates available.
+Project Location Details Timeframe A66 dualling North Yorkshire, County Durham and Cumbria Carriagewa carriagewa A1(M) at S and M6 at Public consultation on options in July 2019 and preferred route announcement in Spring 2020.
+No date given for construction to start.
 A1 Brunton to Scotswood widening Newcastle upon Tyne Widening to create three narrow lanes.
 Construction to start 2020.
 A1 Birtley to Coal House widening Gateshead Widening of A1 to provide three lane carriageway and replacement of railway bridge.
 Construction to commence Spring 2020.
 A19 Norton to Wynyard widening Stockton on Tees Widening of existing carriageway to provide additional lane in both directions.
 Work could commence Spring 2020 and be completed by Spring 2022.
 Teesside Combined Cycle Power Plant Redcar and Cleveland Construction of a gas fired power station with an output of up to 1,700 MWe.
-Development Consent Order application submitted November 2017.
-Currently subject to examination.
-York Potash Harbour Facilities Redcar and Cleveland Construction of wharf facilities to handle polyhalite from a planned mine in North Yorkshire.
+Development Consent Order granted 5 April 2019 York Potash Harbour Facilities Redcar and Cleveland Construction of wharf facilities to handle polyhalite from a planned mine in North Yorkshire.
 Consent granted.
 Construction is expected to commence in 2019.
+Teesside Cluster Carbon Capture and Usage project Redcar and Cleveland Combined cycle gas turbine electricity generating station with output of up to 2,000MW.
+Development Consent Order application expected to be submitted 2020.